Fighter (2024 film): Plot

-In Srinagar, Jammu and Kashmir, a terrorist organization led by Azhar Akhtar plans to attack India, targeting the Srinagar Air Force Station base of the Indian Air Force.

-Group captain Rakesh "Rocky" Jai Singh is assigned to counter the threat and forms a team called "Air Dragons" consisting of skilled fighter pilots.
+In Srinagar, Jammu and Kashmir, a terrorist organisation led by Azhar Akhtar plans to attack India by targeting the Srinagar Air Force Station base of the Indian Air Force.
+Group captain Rakesh "Rocky" Jai Singh is assigned to counter the threat and forms a team called the "Air Dragons", consisting of skilled fighter pilots.
 The team includes squadron leaders Shamsher "Patty" Pathania, Minal "Minni" Rathore, Sartaj "Taj" Gill, Basheer "Bash" Khan, Rajan "Unni" Unnithan, and Sukhdeep "Sukhi" Singh.
 During training, the team members bond, and Minni develops romantic feelings for Patty.
-However, Patty is haunted by his past after he lost his fiancée in a previous mission.
-The team learn of an attack on CRPF soldiers in Pulwama, organized by Akhtar.
+However, Patty is haunted by his past after losing his fiancée during a previous mission.
+The team later learns about an attack on CRPF soldiers in Pulwama that was organised by Akhtar.

-In response, the Indian Air Force, along with RAW agent Zareena Begum, plan a counterattack on Akhtar's base in Balakot.
-Despite succeeding in the mission, the aftermath causes conflict between India and Pakistan.
-The Pakistan Air Force launches a retaliatory attack on the Indian base as a result.
+In response, the Indian Air Force, along with RAW agent Zareena Begum, plans a counterattack on Akhtar's base in Balakot.
+Despite succeeding in the mission, the aftermath causes tensions between India and Pakistan.
+As a result, the Pakistan Air Force launches a retaliatory attack on the Indian base.
 Despite Rocky's orders, Patty, Taj, and Bash cross the Line of Control.
-Taj and Bash's plane is shot down by Pakistan Air Force pilots, leading to their capture.
-Patty is removed from the team of Air Dragons by Rocky following a court of Inquiry.
-He is posted as a flying instructor at the Air Force Academy in Hyderabad.
-Rocky also reveals to Minni that he holds a grudge against Patty for allowing his fiancée, Naina Jai Singh, call sign Enjay (who is revealed to be Rocky's younger sister), to die in a previous rescue mission.
-At the AFA, Patty assists a flight cadet, Neha Joshi (who also goes by the similar call sign NJ), in landing safely after she panicked and lost control of her plane during her first solo flight.
+Taj and Bash's aircraft is shot down by Pakistan Air Force pilots, leading to their capture.
+Following a court of inquiry, Rocky removes Patty from the Air Dragons team.
+Patty is then posted as a flying instructor at the Air Force Academy in Hyderabad.
+Rocky also reveals to Minni that he holds a grudge against Patty for allowing his fiancée, Naina Jai Singh, call sign Enjay (who is revealed to be Rocky's younger sister), to die during a previous rescue mission.
+At the AFA, Patty assists a flight cadet, Neha Joshi (who also uses the similar call sign NJ), in landing safely after she panics and loses control of her aircraft during her first solo flight.
 He feels a sense of atonement after helping Neha and subsequently pays special attention to her training.

-The Government of Pakistan announces that they will be escorting Taj and Bash safely back to India.
-However, the Air Dragons team gets a shock as the chopper, which had gone to receive Taj and Bash, returns only with Bash's dead body.
+The Government of Pakistan announces that Taj and Bash will be escorted safely back to India.
+However, the Air Dragons are shocked when the chopper sent to receive Taj and Bash returns carrying only Bash's dead body.
 Sukhi informs Patty that Bash was brutally murdered by Akhtar and that he has imprisoned a severely injured Taj.
 Determined to rescue him, Patty and Rocky defy orders and join a covert mission.
 The team successfully infiltrates enemy territory, allowing Patty to rescue Taj and kill Akhtar.
-After landing, Patty and Minni embrace, celebrating their victory.
+After landing, Patty and Minni embrace in celebration of their victory.